Last updated January 13th, 2019.

-Most agents just simplify the process if you’re a foreign buyer.
-But for most people, using a Cambodian realtor is probably a great idea unless you speak Khmer and want to deal with local bureaucracy.
+Realtors just simplify the process if you’re a foreigner.
+But for most investors, going through a Cambodian real estate agent is probably a great idea unless you speak Khmer and don’t mind dealing with local bureaucracy.

-It’s also worth noting that some properties won’t be available if you use an agent.
-That’s because Khmers, whether doing so is practical or not, would much rather market the property themselves and save themselves 3% of the sale value.
+It’s also worth noting some properties won’t be available if you use an agent.
+Whether doing so is practical or not, many Khmers would rather market the property themselves and save 3% of the sale value.

 Sellers typically pay the entire brokerage commission when you’re buying Cambodia property with a realtor.

-Therefore, many “listed” apartments will simply have a sign outside in Khmer script that says the property is for sale along with a contact number.
+Therefore, lots of “listed” apartments will simply have a sign outside in Khmer script that says the property is for sale along with a contact number.

 Such opportunities require speaking or knowing someone who speaks Khmer.
-But some of the best deals are found riding around on a motorcycle and taking down notes of properties for sale.
+Yet some of the best deals are found riding around on a motorcycle and writing down notes about property for sale.

 With all that said, the best Cambodia real estate agents provide a valuable service – especially for the new and uninitiated.

 The rules in Cambodia’s lawbook aren’t necessarily how things work in practice.
 Some of the advice mentioned in this guide either doesn’t apply across the board or is more nuanced than it might seem at first.